 Learn how to use Chef, a powerful platform that transforms your infrastructure into code, to simplify and automate configuration management.

 Learning Puppet with Josh Samuelson

 Manage your infrastructure more efficiently with Puppet, the IT automation platform.
 Learn best practices for using Puppet in a real-world environment.

-Explore Ansible, an easy-to-use IT automation engine.
-Learn about the basic purpose of Ansible, the different components that make up this software, and the variety of high-level use cases that it was designed to handle.
+Discover Ansible, the IT automation engine.
+Learn about the different components that make up the software, as well as a variety of high-level use cases it was designed to handle.

 59m 56s • COURSE